Top Ten Ways to Run, Safely

 - Fuel and hydrate.
 Are you trying to break down your body or build it up?
 If you want to improve, you must take in nutrients before you run, during your run, and after your run.
 This way, your body can incorporate these fuels into the new musculature you are trying to build.
 Many runners run dry and hungry and then wonder why they break down.

 - Get a run fit assessment.
 While most serious cyclists have a bike fitting session before buying a new bike, few runners ask a pro to look at their gait.
 Many top physical therapists and running coaches spend hours with patients, helping them recover good walking and running form after injuries.
 Book a pre-injury appointment…and you’ll hopefully never show up again.

 - Treat injuries aggressively.
 Running on an injured joint destroys the joint surfaces and shortens running careers.
 Get full, accurate diagnoses and repair damaged tissues early.
-The entire field of sports injury treatment is moving in the direction of accelerated healing with stem cells and growth factors and tissue repair, regeneration, and replacement.
+The entire field of sports injury treatment is moving in the direction of accelerated healing with native repair cells and growth factors and tissue repair, regeneration, and replacement.
 The days of removing the torn tissue and returning to the doctor years later for an artificial joint replacement are over.
 You can run forever if you keep what you have, fix what you break, and use your head in addition to your body.

 Surgery Patients Who've Safely Returned to Running After Injury

 We have patients now running triathlons and (ultra)marathons, climbing mountains, skiing a hundred days a year on the replaced parts inside their knees.
 Below is the story of an ultra runner Lanny Benson who maintained his ultra running career at age 65 with a robotic partial knee replacement.

 You may learn more about how our knee replacement program can help keep you running at our Robotic Joint Center page.